dotnet/orleans/Getting-Started-With-Orleans/Running-the-Application.md

 To allow applications to communicate with grains from outside Orleans, the framework includes a client library.
 This client library might be used by a desktop or mobile application, or by a front end server that renders interactive web pages or exposes a web services API.
-The client library provides a subset of the Orleans programming model for writing asynchronous clients that communicate with Orleans grains.
-This requires a few simple steps:
+The client library provides an API for writing asynchronous clients that communicate with Orleans grains.

-1. Connect to an Orleans gateway
-2. Send messages to grains and receive responses
-3. Receive asynchronous notifications from grains via observers
+Once the client library is connected to an Orleans gateway, a client can send messages to grains, receive responses and receive asynchronous notifications from grains via observers.

 ## Connecting to a Gateway